llvm/llvm-iwg/RFC_drafts/RFCs_on_static_analysis.md

   release.
 * All data shall be publicly visible.
 For changing the settings, admins need to authenticate.
-* NIce-to-have: We can customize the dashboards for certain aspects (e.g. sub-projects).
+* Nice-to-have: We can customize the dashboards for certain aspects (e.g. sub-projects).
 * Nice-to-have: We can integrate this with Buildbot to collect test coverage information.